pathllk1/node_ejs/docs/DEVELOPMENT.md

 - Check existing [issues](https://github.com/your-repo/issues)
 - Create new issue with detailed description
 - Include reproduction steps
+- Specify if issue relates to Node.js, Python, or both

 ### Community
 - Join discussions on GitHub
 - Ask questions in relevant forums
 - Contribute to documentation
+- Share AI integration improvements

 ---

 **Note**: This development guide is designed to help contributors understand the project structure and development workflow.
 Always follow security best practices when developing and deploying the application.
+The dual-service architecture (Node.js + Python) requires careful coordination between services for optimal performance and security.